 Figure 6.
-Solar wind speed as a function of longitude and time. (a) The model of linearly evolving solar wind structure, from which synthetic V time series are produced at Earth orbit (black lines).
+Solar-wind speed as a function of longitude and time.
+Panel (a): the model of linearly evolving solar-wind structure from which synthetic V time series are produced in the Earth's orbit (black lines).
 The bottom three panels show V reconstructed from synthetic near-Earth observations by three methods.
-These are (b) corotation backwards in time, (c) corotation smoothed backwards and forwards in time, and (d) dynamic time warping.
+Panel (b): corotation backwards in time, panel (c): corotation smoothed backwards and forwards in time, and panel (d): DTW.